Happiness Hypothesis Summary - Jonathan Haidt

 Set Level -The set-point theory of happiness suggests that our level of subjective well-being is determined primarily by heredity and by personality traits ingrained in us early in life, and as a result remains relatively constant throughout our lives

 Conditions – Relationships(connection) is one of the most important conditional factors to happiness.
-You can never adapt if you loose connections.
+You can never adapt if you lose connections.

 Voluntary activities – Focus on activities that bring joy to others.
 Such as showing gratitude, kindness, favours.

 Retrain the Elephant – A strong metaphor throughout.
 Rider = Rational Brain Elephant = Compulsive, Irrational brain.
 Lasting happiness does not occur through an epiphany.
-It occurs through focusing on the relationship between rider and elephant, and retraining the elephant.
-You need to consistently act you way to change through tiny habits.
+It occurs through focusing on the relationship between rider and elephant and retraining the elephant.
+You need to consistently act your way to change through tiny habits.

 “Happiness is not something that you can find, acquire, or achieve directly.
 You have to get the conditions right and then wait.
 Some of those conditions are within you.
 Other conditions require relationships to things beyond you: Just as plants need sun, water, and good soil to thrive, people need love, work, and a connection to something larger“

 “Work less, Consume less, Attach less, Connect more”

 The biggest takeaway from the Happiness Hypothesis: